-Summary: In this article, you will learn the best investments in 2020.
-Topics include: how to invest in 2020, trends for investors to know, the best stock market investments, income-producing investments and the best industries to invest in 2020.
-(Please Note: The world has changed significantly since the Coronavirus Pandemic began.
-If you are looking for investment advice that is specific to what’s happening right now, check out this new article: 7 Best Places To Invest Money Right Now (In the Coronavirus Age!!)
+Summary: In this article, you will learn the best investments in 2021.
+Topics include: how to invest in 2021, trends for investors to know, the best stock market investments, income-producing investments and the best industries to invest in 2021.

 - Money Market Accounts

 - Real Estate

 - Municipal Bond Funds